Ingefast/small_RNA_analyser/README.md

 ```
 nohup bash sRNA.Filter.sh
 ```
-A final file with trimmed reads in raw text format is generated: **sample.trimmed.txt**.
+A final file with trimmed reads in raw text format is generated (**sample.trimmed.txt**).

 ## 2. Removal of structural RNAs
-Trimmed sequences belonging to structural RNAs and 'real' sRNA reads are separated by mapping (bowtie) the reads to a fasta file with sequences of only structural RNAs.
-Unmapped reads are considered for downstream analysis and only those mapping without mismatches to the genome are kept: **sample.perfect.txt**.
+Trimmed sequences belonging to structural RNAs and 'real' sRNA reads are separated by mapping (bowtie) the reads to a fasta file of only structural RNAs.
+Unmapped reads are considered for downstream analysis and, after a second mapping, only those aligning without mismatches to the genome are kept (**sample.perfect.txt**).

 ```
 nohup bash sRNA.Filter.sh
 ```
-In addition a table containing unique sequence signatures,  their abundance and length is generated: **sample.perfect.pivot.table.txt**.
+In addition a table containing unique sequence signatures, their abundance and length is generated (**sample.perfect.pivot.table.txt**).

 ```
 TCCGCTGTAGCACACAGGC 173995	19